 - The Lakers made one trade ahead of the deadline, sending Gabe Vincent and a second-round pick to Atlanta for sharpshooter Luke Kennard.
 “When you get to add the best shooter in the game to your group at the deadline, it’s a great opportunity.
 So, we seized it,” Pelinka said, per McMenamin.

-- Although they only made one deal, Pelinka said countless other possibilities were discussed, writes Benjamin Royer of The Southern California News Group.
+- Although they only made a single deal, Pelinka said countless other possibilities were discussed, writes Benjamin Royer of The Southern California News Group.
 “We were very aggressive,” Pelinka said.
 “We worked incredibly hard.
 We evaluated numerous things. … I can’t go into specific players or conversations with other GMs that would impede the trust of our business going forward, but we were super aggressive, had multiple conversations.
 Had lots of them, got close on some things, but ended up making the move we made and we feel good about it.”

 - Head coach JJ Redick said he was “excited” to have Kennard on the roster and emphasized he was going to encourage the impending free agent to take more shots, which has long been a criticism of Kennard’s game, according to Law Murray of The Athletic.
 Kennard had a solid debut, finishing with 10 points (on 4-of-7 shooting), two rebounds and two assists in 26 minutes.
 “I don’t want to say it’s not playing the right way, but I like to try to make the right play at all times,” Kennard said.
 “I feel like I know the game of basketball very well, and I will shoot it.
 I will be aggressive.
 I know that’s what they want me to do.
 I’m just having conversations with those guys, and I’m excited to do that.”